Galway Holdings Announces Strategic Acquisition of MAI Capital Management - NewsBreak

 Galway Holdings Announces Strategic Acquisition of MAI Capital Management

-New Partnership Ushers Galway into Financial and Wealth Management Industry.
-SAN FRANCISCO, Calif. and CLEVELAND, Ohio, Aug.
-16, 2021 (SEND2PRESS NEWSWIRE) — Galway Holdings (“Galway”) today announced its investment in MAI Capital Management LLC (“MAI”).
-The move adds a new business vertical in financial and wealth management services to complement existing business relationships within EPIC Insurance Brokers & Consultants as well other areas of specialization across all Galway platforms.www.americanpress.com
+SAN FRANCISCO, Calif., Aug 16, 2021 (SEND2PRESS NEWSWIRE) — Galway Holdings (“Galway”) today announced its investment in MAI Capital Management LLC (“MAI”).
+The move adds a new business vertical in financial and wealth management services to complement existing business relationships within EPIC Insurance Brokers & Consultants as well other areas of specialization across all Galway platforms.floridanewswire.com

 Comments / 0